 3. Shop For A Lender

-With your documents in hand, it’s time to shop around for a lender.
-Consider prequalifying for a loan from multiple lenders.
+With your documents in hand, shop around for a lender.
+Consider prequalifying for a loan from multiple lenders to get a rate estimate without a hard credit inquiry.

-From there, compare your offers to find the most affordable option for your unique situation.
-Make sure to look at the fees, annual percentage rates (APR), and repayment timelines to land on the right option that fits your budget.
+From there, compare your offers to find the best option for your unique situation.
+Make sure to look at annual percentage rates (APRs), which tell you how much you can expect to pay in terms of interest and fees on an annual basis.
+Also, consider repayment timelines to land on the right option that fits your budget.

 4. Submit An Application

-Once you land on a lender, it’s time to submit an application.
-If you need to submit multiple applications, try to complete all of the applications within a 2-week window to limit the negative impact on your credit score.
+Once you land on a lender, submit an application.
+If you apply with multiple lenders, try to complete all of the applications within a 14- – 45-day window to limit the negative impact on your credit score.
+These days, many lenders accept online applications.

 5. Use Your Funds

-If you’re approved for the loan, the funds should make their way to your bank account.
-The speed of funding varies based on the lender.
-With your hands on the funds, it’s time to put them to use.
+If you’re approved for a loan, the lender typically sends the funds to your bank account via direct deposit.
+Funding speed varies based on the lender.
+When you receive the funds, they’re yours to spend.

 6. Repay Your Loan

-When the loan has been issued, the lender will expect you to start making scheduled repayments.
+After issuing the loan, the lender will expect you to start making scheduled repayments.
 In many cases, you’ll be expected to make monthly payments.
-Do your best to avoid missing any payments.
+Do your best to avoid missing any payments, which can have a serious negative impact on your credit score.

 $10,000 Loan: Monthly Payment And Interest Costs

 The total cost of a $10,000 personal loan varies widely based on the loan term and attached interest rate.
-The tables below illustrate how the costs can change based on the interest rate.
-However, the costs in the tables don’t consider any additional fees or closing costs you might encounter.
+The tables below illustrate how the cost can change based on the interest rate.
+However, these calculations don’t consider any additional fees or closing costs you might encounter.

 3-Year Repayment (36 Months)